 Anabolic-androgenic steroids (AASs) are a Schedule III drug, meaning they have less abuse potential than Schedule I and II drugs.
 Anabolic refers to muscle-building and androgenic pertains to increased male sex characteristics.
 Also, AASs come in various forms including pills, creams, patches, tablets, injections or drops placed under the tongue.
 In addition, common street names include juice, gym candy, pumpers, andro, stackers, steroids and gear.
 In the U.S., AASs are used medically for testosterone deficiency, delayed puberty, anemia and to treat symptoms of wasting conditions like cancer and AIDS.
 Also, they are used illegally to boost performance or improve physical appearance.1,2,3 Someone using steroids may become addicted and need the assistance of substance abuse treatment programs.

-AASs are synthetically manufactured testosterone hormones mimicking the effects of natural hormones.
+The synthetically manufactured testosterone hormones in AASs mimic the effects of natural hormones.
 In addition, they help build muscles by increasing nitrogen retention and synthesis of protein, increase appetite and stimulate bone growth.
 In addition to testosterone, many other synthetically manufactured hormones have been developed in recent years, including the following.3

 Steroid Brand Names